-Medicaid number, if applicable; and
+Medicaid identification (ID) number, if applicable; and

 County of residence.

-If CCSE intake staff are unable to obtain all data elements from the applicant, the referral will still be processed by the PSU state office staff so that access to the STAR+PLUS HCBS program interest list will not be denied.
-Although CCSE routinely provides the initial four demographic data, there may be times when an individual requesting services is unable to furnish the date of birth.
+If CCSE intake staff are unable to obtain all data elements from the applicant, the referral will still be processed by PSU staff so that access to the STAR+PLUS HCBS program interest list will not be denied.
+Although CCSE intake staff routinely provides the initial four demographic data, there may be times when an individual requesting services is unable to furnish the date of birth.
 If this information is not included in the referral, PSU staff must obtain it as the date of birth is required for entry to the Community Services Interest List (CSIL) system.

-PSU state office staff will monitor the interest list mailbox and process the referrals within three business days by placing the individual on the STAR+PLUS HCBS program interest list, using the original date CCSE referred the request to PSU staff.
+PSU state office staff will monitor the interest list mailbox and process the referrals within three business days by placing the individual on the STAR+PLUS HCBS program interest list, using the original date CCSE intake staff referred the request to PSU staff.

 Because of member choice issues, MCOs are prohibited from contacting non-members without the authorization from PSU staff to complete required HCBS assessments.
-For MDCP members aging out, individuals on the STAR+PLUS HCBS interest list, or MFP and MFP Demonstration initiative individuals, PSU staff:
+For MDCP members aging out, individuals on the STAR+PLUS HCBS program interest list, or MFP and MFP Demonstration initiative individuals, PSU staff:

 complete Section A of Form H3676, Managed Care Pre-Enrollment Assessment Authorization; and

-post the form in the XXXSPW folder on TxMedCentral, following the naming convention instructions in Section 5110, TxMedCentral Naming Convention and File Maintenance.
+post Form H3676 in the XXXSPW folder to TxMedCentral in the MCO folder, following the naming convention instructions in Section 5110, TxMedCentral Naming Convention and File Maintenance.

 Note: When PSU staff check the Texas Integrated Eligibility Redesign System (TIERS) for enrollment, the designation on the Individual – Managed Care screen of “Candidate Eligible” is not verification of enrollment.
 When enrollment is complete, the Individual – Managed Care screen will display “Enrolled.”

-Note: CCSE intake screeners must provide information about the Program of All-Inclusive Care for the Elderly (PACE) to individuals during the intake and referral process when the individual requesting services is determined to be 55 years of age or older and resides in a PACE service area.
+Note: CCSE intake screeners must provide information about the Program of All-Inclusive Care for the Elderly (PACE) to individuals during the intake and referral process when the individual requesting services is determined to be age 55 years or older and resides in a PACE service area.
 PACE services are available in designated areas of El Paso, Amarillo/Canyon and Lubbock.

 CCSE intake screeners must be aware of the PACE service areas and referral procedures.
 Additional information on PACE can be found at: https://hhs.texas.gov/doing-business-hhs/provider-portals/long-term-care-providers/program-all-inclusive-care-elderly-pace.